Morwenn/cpp-sort/README.md

 * The value types of the collections to be sorted need not be default-constructible
 * The value types of the collections to be sorted need not be copyable (only movable)
 * Stateless sorters can be converted to a function pointer for each overloaded `operator()`
+* Sorters are function objects: they can directly be passed as "overload sets" to other functions

 You can read more about all the available tools and find some tutorials about using and extending **cpp-sort** in [the wiki](https://github.com/Morwenn/cpp-sort/wiki).